 Then there is always the question of what is a disaster...
 How to Tell a Disaster From an Emergency Disaster Emergency |

-Is America becoming a nation of victims, will you and your family be next?
-The USA spends millions on preparing for disasters and billions responding and rebuilding after.
-Yet the cost of disasters continues to grow and lives are still disrupted.
-Part of the problem can be traced to the lack of preparedness on the part of the public.
-While most emergency management systems are based on government structures and how they will respond, the public still is unprepared even for the most basic impacts of common community threats.
-The case for moving towards community based emergency management rather than government base will require a change in public behavior, one that make take years.
-Use a Sledgehammer It rarely pays to be subtle.
+I Use a Sledgehammer It rarely pays to be subtle.
 It’s better to have too much than not enough.
 Push resources into the affected area.
 Don’t wait for requests.
 A quick and overwhelming response is better than a well-planned and well thought out response.
 If you wait until you have all the facts, it becomes harder to change the outcome.

 |